orb-wars

 lastEnemySpawn number

-Stores the frameCount when the last enemy was spawned, used to control spawn timing
+Stores the frameCount value of the last enemy spawn, used to time the next one.

 let lastEnemySpawn = 0;